cpwr-devops/DevOps-Examples-Doc/docs/pipelines/Mainframe_CI_Pipeline_from_Shared_Lib.md

 refers to the name of the `.groovy` file in the `vars` [folder of the GitHub repository](../readme.md), containing the pipeline code
 - Within the brackets `(...)` parameters are passed to the pipeline script. `Mainframe_CI_Pipeline_from_Shared_Lib` expects a `groovy` [`Map`](http://groovy-lang.org/syntax.html#_maps), containing the following `key:value` pairs.

 The parameters in this first set are specific to the individual execution of the pipeline.
-The values are the parameters defined in the [pipeline configuration above](#Setting up the pipeline job).
+The values are the parameters defined as pipeline parameters).
 The syntax `"${parameter}"` ensures that the value passed to this parameter is taken as value in the `Map`.

 Key  | Default Value | Description
 ----- | ------------- | -----------